Conditions

 How to build a condition

 By clicking on the Add condition button, a popup appears in which the condition can be specified.
-As explained, a condition consists of one or more expressions.
+As explained, a condition consists of one or more rules (expressions).

 Rule types